signalogic/SigSRF_SDK/mediaTest_readme.md

   - the media decoder specified for the session generates comfort noise from the SID CNG packets

-From this point, the media encoder specified for the session can be used normally, and outgoing packets can be formatted for transmission either with the DSFormatPacket() API or user-defined codes.
+From this point, the media encoder specified for the session can be used normally, and outgoing packets can be formatted for transmission either with the DSFormatPacket() API or a user-defined method.

 A log file example showing incoming SID packets and outgoing DTX expansion is shown below in "Packet Stats Logging".